Panoramio

 Panoramio was a geo-located tagging, photo sharing mashup active between 2005 and 2016.
 Photos uploaded to the site were accessible as a layer in Google Earth and Google Maps.
 The site's goal was to allow Google Earth users to learn more about a given area by viewing the photos that other users had taken at that location.
 Panoramio was acquired by Google in 2007.
-In 2009 the website was among 1000 most popular websites worldwide.
+In 2009 the website was among the 1000 most popular websites worldwide.

 Panoramio was launched in 2005, and closed on November 4, 2016, although the layer in Google Earth was available until January 2018.
 Image source URLs are still available.

 After the acquisition of Panoramio by Google, the headquarters were located in Zurich, in the office building of Google Switzerland, but subsequently were moved to Mountain View, California, US.

 History

 Panoramio was started in the summer of 2005 by Spanish entrepreneurs Joaquín Cuenca Abela and Eduardo Manchón Aguilar.
 It was officially launched on October 3, 2005, and by March 19, 2007 it had archived over 1 million user submitted photographs.
 Three months later, on June 27, 2007 the number of photos reached two million.
 After a further four months, on October 25, 2007 the number of archived photos reached five million.

-In October 2006 Google began approaches to acquire the company, but these were rebuffed.
-However, on May 30, 2007 Google announced plans to acquire the website, and it was acquired by Google in July 2007.
+In October 2006 Google began approaches to acquire the company, but they were rebuffed.
+However, on May 30, 2007 Google announced plans to acquire the website, and that was completed in July 2007.

 Manchón left the company in January 2010 to focus on a new project.
 He was replaced by Gerard Sanz Viñas.
 Cuenca left the company in May 2010.

 In May 2015 the number of uploaded photos (including deleted objects) exceeded 120 million.
 By October 8, 2016, 94,370,531 photos had been uploaded by 4,159,004 users, resulting in a total of 75,640,891,592 image views.

 Further developments

 On September 16, 2014, Google announced that it intended to close Panoramio and migrate it to Google Maps Views.
 During the migration, features such as comments, favorite photographers and groups would disappear.

 On September 23, 2014, Panoramio's founders launched a petition entitled "Google: Keep The Panoramio Community Alive", requesting that Google refrain from closing Panoramio.
 It received 10,512 supporters.
 On June 2, 2015, Google announced that it would continue to operate Panoramio until a better solution could be developed.
 The announcement, by Google's James Therrien, stated:

 On January 30, 2016 another petition was launched by Stuart Smith, a Panoramio user from Australia, to request Google to maintain the site.
 It received over 1,500 supporters.
-Despite the continuing popularity of the site and both petition, Google announced on October 5, 2016 that they had decided to close Panoramio on November 4, 2016.
+Despite the continuing popularity of the site and both petitions, Google announced on October 5, 2016 that they had decided to close Panoramio on November 4, 2016.
 Users were able to access their photos in Panoramio for a year, but were unable to add new photos, likes, or comments.